Skip To Main Content

 The Thespian Honors Society is a prestigious organization for high school students who excel in the dramatic arts.
 It is part of the International Thespian Society, which recognizes and honors student achievement in theatre.
 Members are typically inducted based on their participation in school plays, musicals, and other theatrical productions, as well as their dedication to the craft of acting, directing, stage management, and other aspects of theatre.

-Sponsor: Leslie Summer
+Sponsor: Ms. Leslie Summer

-Non-Curriculum Clubs
+Non-Curriculum Clubs - Student-Led Clubs

 Art Club

 This club is designed for artists eager to explore their imagination and develop their artistic skills.
-Each week, students will engage in a variety of hands-on projects, using different mediums such as painting, drawing, sculpture, and mixed media.
+Each week, students will engage in a variety of hands-on projects, using different media such as painting, drawing, sculpture, and mixed media.
 Whether your child loves to doodle, paint, or craft, our Art Club offers a fun and supportive environment to experiment, learn, and express themselves.

-Faculty Monitor: Cathi Warren
+Faculty Monitor: Ms. Cathi Warren

 Book Club